JanMalch/ngx-mat-sw-update/README.md

 Both **abstract** classes `SnackBarMatSwUpdate`and `DialogMatSwUpdate` have an abstract method to change the text.

 #### `SnackBarMatSwUpdate`
-`getTranslation(locale: string): { description: string, reloadBtn: string }` → return an object with the snackbar text and the text for the reloadBtn.
-The method receives the current `LOCALE_ID`
+`getTranslation(data: UpdateAvailableEvent, locale: string): { description: string, reloadBtn: string }` → return an object with the snackbar text and the text for the reloadBtn

+The method receives the current `LOCALE_ID` and the update data, to change the messages individually.

 #### `DialogMatSwUpdate`
-`getDialogInput(locale: string): DialogInput` → return an object with the title, message, reload button and cancel button label.
-The method receives the current `LOCALE_ID`
+`getDialogInput(data: UpdateAvailableEvent, locale: string): DialogInput` → return an object with the title, message, reload button and cancel button label

+The method receives the current `LOCALE_ID` and the update data, to change the messages individually.

+Currently only an english version exists: `EnSnackBarMatSwUpdate` and `EnDialogMatSwUpdate`.
+Create your own subclass of `SnackBarMatSwUpdate` or `DialogMatSwUpdate` and add your translations.